arnean/PerfPan/README.md

 It't goal is to remove the bouncing of the frames that is caused by the damaged sprocket holes of the film or by the scanning machines that do not have a good film transport.
 PerfPan will stabilize the film **globally** - all frames will be aligned with the single reference frame.
 This is very different from other stabilizers that will stabilize locally, relative to surrounding frames.
-Globally stabilized clip can be cropped with minimal waste - you will retain maximum image area with exposing borders in any frames.
+Globally stabilized clip can be cropped with minimal waste - you will retain maximum image area without exposing borders in any frames.

 Perfect input to PerfPan is a sequence of images scanned using Wolverine/Hawkeye scanner.